 Measuring (or even defining) wealth and/or savings in surveys is fraught with difficulties.
 Using consumption we can illustrate some of the patterns associated with children more clearly.
 To do this we shall break the evolution of married life into four life stages: being a couple before having children; having young children in the household; having only older children in the household and living together after the children have left; see Apps and Rees (2009), chapter 5 for a similar analysis using Australian data.
 Unfortunately in cross-sections we do not observe whether younger households that do not currently have children will have them in the future.
 On the other side, for older households with no children present, we do not observe whether they have had children.
-Instead we take the earliest life stage to be being a couple with no children and the wife aged less than 41 and the fourth life stage to be having no children with the wife aged over 40.10 Table 1.18 presents some facts on income, nondurable expenditures and budget shares for some goods.
+Instead we take the earliest life stage to be being a couple with no children and the wife aged less than 41 and the fourth life stage to be having no children with the wife aged over 40.
+Table 1.18 presents some facts on income, nondurable expenditures and budget shares for some goods.
 The data are drawn from the Canadian Family Expenditure Surveys (FAMEX) for 1986, 1990 and 1992.
-11We select out households in which the husband reports less than 35 hours of full-time work in the year to take account of long spells of unemployment and retirement.
+We select out households in which the husband reports less than 35 hours of full-time work in the year to take account of long spells of unemployment and retirement.
 There is no selection on the wife's labor force participation.
 The top panel of Table 1.18 gives details of income and nondurable expenditure.
 Through the four life stages, expenditure is highest when there are older children present and drops significantly when they leave home.
 This is partially reflected in the evolution of income but changes in income are not the sole driving force, as can be seen from the expenditure/income ratio.
-To show this more clearly, Table 1.19 presents the results from regressing log nondurable expenditure on log income and dummies for the last three life-stages.
-As can be seen, even when we control for income the life-stage has a large and highly significant impact on nondurable expenditures.
-The bottom panel of Table 11.18 shows how patterns of demand, conditional on total expenditure, evolve through life stages.
+The bottom panel of Table 1.18 shows how patterns of demand, conditional on total expenditure, evolve through life stages.
 In the earliest period budget shares for restaurants and alcohol and tobacco are high.
 These fall on the arrival of the first child and budget shares for food at home rise.
 As children age, more is spent (relatively) on clothing.
 Interestingly, although the post-children life stage patterns show some reversion to the pre-children patterns the two are not the same, even though net income is similar.

-$^{^9\}mathrm{Blow},$ Browning and Ejrnæs (2009) find similar results for the transition into marriage using UK expenditure data.
+$^9\,{\rm Blow},$ Browning and Ejrnæs (2009) find similar results for the transition into marriage using UK expenditure data.

 The impact of children on consumption emerges even more clearly if we follow quasi-panels through time.
-To do this we use UK Family Expenditure Surveys from 1968 to 1995.12 We consider only married or cohabiting couples.
+To do this we use UK Family Expenditure Surveys from 1968 to 1995.
+We consider only married or cohabiting couples.
 To construct quasi-panel data we first construct cohorts according to the wife's age and her level of education ('minimum' or 'more than minimum').
 We then take cell means for each cohort and year.
-That is, we
+That is, we have means for, say, high educated households aged 37 in 1981 and those aged 38 in 1982.
+This allows us to follow quasi-individuals through time.
+We consider cohort/year means of log nondurable consumption and equivalent household size.
+To construct the latter we first assign each member a

-$^{^{10}}$ Browning and Ejrnæs (2009) present a quasi-panel analysis on UK data that takes into account that some younger 'childless' households will never have children and some older 'childless' households have never had them.
+&lt;sup>10Browning and Ejrnæs (2009) present a quasi-panel analysis on UK data that takes into account that some younger 'childless' households will never have children and some older 'childless' households have never had them.